 The list was ranked by number of local members.
 The Business Ambassadors sites, headed by M. Kameron Hawkins and focusing on golf, wine and cigar enthusiasts, had 140,000 members.
 (Read more)

-What made Mr. Hawkins networking successful, are the skills he trained other Associations , Leads Club and Startup Networking Groups.
+What made Mr. Hawkins networking successful, are the skills he trained other Associations , Leads Clubs and Startup Networking Groups.

 Step 1.
-Advertise your member to the public.
-(Since Mr. Hawkins had developed his own Newspapers, Magazines, Website Directories, Information Referral Services and Radio Show along with Golf Events & Trade shows.
+Advertise and expose your member to their public and/or marketplace.
+Since Mr. Hawkins had developed his own Newspapers, Magazines, Website Directories, Information Referral Services and Radio Show along with Golf Events & Trade shows.
 He could cover a business professional with what Mr. Hawkins called “Ongoing Exposure”.

 Sept 2.
 Refer your member to other people and future members.